-Finance costs comprise interest expense on borrowings, interest expense on convertible debentures, accretion expense on convertible debentures and credit facility renewal fees.
+Finance costs are composed of interest expense on borrowings, interest expense on convertible and senior unsecured debentures, accretion expense on convertible and senior unsecured debentures, and credit facility renewal fees.
 Borrowing costs that are not directly attributable to the acquisition of a qualifying asset are recognized in profit or loss using the effective interest method.